-Applicants must provide supporting documentation (as requested by the program).
-The Director, Education Graduate Programs, will review all documentation and note the allowable course waivers in the program's recommendation to the School of Graduate, Adult and Extended Studies.
-The Dean of the School of Graduate, Adult and Extended Studies will note approval of hours in the admissions offer.
+Applicants must provide supporting documentation, as may be required by the Director, Education Graduate Programs, at the time of admission or in any case no later than the first semester of study.
+The Director, Education Graduate Programs, will review all the submitted documentation and note the allowable course waivers in the program's recommendation to the Dean, School of Graduate, Adult and Extended Studies, who will approve the hours allowed to be transferred.